-In imperfect capital markets, access to credit is a function of the menu of assets that can be offered as collateral by borrowers, verified by courts, and liquidated by creditors (Hart and Moore (1994)).
-To facilitate contracting in those markets, policy has favored the introduction of mechanisms that enhance the bargaining power of creditors and deepen the involvement of courts in adjudicating disputes.
+The access to credit in imperfect capital markets is a function of the menu of assets that can be offered as collateral by borrowers, verified by courts, and liquidated by creditors (Hart and Moore, 1994).
+To facilitate contracting in these markets, policy has favored initiatives that enhance the bargaining power of creditors and deepen the involvement of courts in resolving disputes.
 These policies have focused on the allocation of control rights over assets in liquidation, with mixed results.
-In contrast to early research highlighting the positive effects of strengthening creditors' rights (e.g., La Porta et al. (1997, 1998)), recent work shows that reforms boosting creditors' bargaining power often lead to less - not more - credit taking (Lilienfeld-Toal et al. (2012) and Vig (2013)).
+In contrast to early work highlighting the positive aspects of strengthening creditor rights (e.g., La Porta et al., 1997), recent studies show that reforms boosting creditors' powers often lead to less - not more - credit taking (Lilienfeld-Toal et al., 2012; and Vig, 2013).
 At the same time, policies that rely on court involvement become tied to the quality of court systems.
-On that front, evidence shows that court inefficiency has hampered the success of various initiatives meant to facilitate access to credit (Jappelli et al. (2005), Chemin (2010), and Ponticelli (2013)).
+On that front, evidence shows that court inefficiency has hampered the success of reforms meant to ease credit access (Chemin, 2010; and Ponticelli, 2013).
 These results make it important to reconsider how the contracting environment affects credit access and economic outcomes.

-According to theory, the range of the contracting space and tha amount of information made available to agents will determine the feasibility and the terms of the financial agreements they sign.
-In that vein, to enable contracting based on collateral an effective legal framework must integrate a number of legal constructs.
-First, it must identify assets over which agents can establish security interests; that is, determine the types of assets that can be offered as collateral (a legal construct called "creation").
+To enable contracts secured by collateral, an effective legal framework must integrate a number of constructs.
+First, it must identify assets over which agents can establish security interests; that is, the types of assets that can be offered as collateral (a legal construct called "creation").
 The framework must also ensure that creditors can discover information on all claims against assets pledged as collateral ("perfection").
 Finally, it must ensure that creditors can seize assets that were pledged when borrowers default ("enforcement").
-In most developed economies, parameters governing secured transactions have evolved slowly, reflecting the steady development of the legal and economic frameworks in which these transactions take place.
-But in recent years, a number of countries have experimented with sharp changes in those parameters, some of which are not centered around the idea of strengthening creditors' rights or judicial enforcement.

-In this paper, we consider the case of Romania as a basis to understand how enlarging the contracting space (larger "collateral menus") and enhancing the information available to parties to secured transactions determine the availability of credit to firms, ultimately affecting other aspects of economic activity.
-We then generalize our findings across countries in the same region; some of which witnessed similar regulatory changes, but at different points in time, while others never passed any reforms.
-The type of reforms we examine set our study apart from others not only because it is centered around the concepts of facilitating contracting and information flow, but also because it de-emphasizes the use of courts in enforcing control rights.
+In recent years, a number of countries have experimented with sharp changes in parameters governing secured transactions, some of which are not centered around the idea of strengthening creditors' rights or judicial enforcement.
+In this paper, we study the case of Romania as a basis to understand how enlarging the contracting space (larger "collateral menus") and enhancing the information available to parties to secured transactions determines the availability of credit to firms, ultimately affecting other aspects of economic activity.
+We then generalize our findings across countries in the same region; some of which witnessed similar regulatory changes, but at different points in time.

-Throughout the 1990s, Romania's Commercial Code only allowed for secured transactions involving "immovable assets" (land and buildings).
-For practical purposes, "movable assets" (machinery and equipment) could not be pledged as collateral - those assets were dubbed "dead capital."
-Regarding creation, movable pledges were considered "possessory" and required the physical transfer of possession of the original collateral asset in (its entirety) to the pledgee.
+Throughout the 1990s, Romania's Commercial Code only allowed for secured transactions involving immovable assets (land and buildings).
+For practical purposes, movable assets (machinery and equipment) could not be pledged as collateral - those assets were dubbed "dead capital."
+Regarding creation, movable pledges were considered possessory and required the physical transfer of possession of the original collateral asset in (its entirety) to the pledgee.
 Regarding perfection, there was no uniform system for the registration of creditor seniority over pledged assets.
 Finally, enforcement of secured agreements had to be implemented through the court system, bound to be a long, wasteful process.
-Around the world, companies' movable assets comprise about half of their total tangible assets; yet in Romania, those assets could not be pledged.
-In May of 1999, the Romanian parliament rushed through Law 99 introducing new rules regarding the "Legal Treatment of Security Interests in Movable Assets."
-Law 99 came into effect in 2000.

-The 2000 law transformed the framework in which secured debt contracts were written.
-First, the reform expanded the range of assets that could serve as collateral.
-It introduced a broad system of security interests and allowed parties to establish security interests over movable assets without transferring physical possession.
-The law abolished the possessory nature of movable assets and made it possible for firms to give creditors "substitute assets" (e.g., cash equivalents) if mutually agreed.
-Second, it introduced a uniform electronic system of real-time information on seniority in interests over movable assets.
-Finally, the law allowed for creditors - without court intervention - to repossess and sell secured assets of borrowers in default.
+Around the world, companies' movable assets comprise about half of their total tangible assets; yet in Romania, as well as in other Eastern European countries, those assets could not be pledged.
+In the year 2000, the Romanian government implemented Law 99, which transformed the framework in which secured debt contracts were written.
+By abolishing the possessory nature of movable assets, Law 99 expanded the range of assets that could serve as collateral, making it possible for firms to give creditors "substitute assets" (e.g., cash equivalents) if mutually agreed.
+It also introduced a uniform electronic system of real-time information on seniority of interests over movable assets.
+Finally, the new law allowed for creditors to repossess and sell secured assets of borrowers in default without court involvement.